Gimilov/brain-cache/notes/AOS/AOS - Advanced Operating Systems.md

 - short versions: ([LINK](https://github.com/mohamedameen93/CS-6210-Advanced-Operating-Systems-Notes))
 Additional notes: [[Illustrated Notes for AOS by Bhavin Thaker]]

 Paper summaries will be noted scarcely.
+Here's some guide how to read papers efficiently: [[How to Read a Paper Efficiently]]

 Lectures for this course include:
 - [[L01 - Introduction to AOS]]